How to Keep Your Credit Cards Safe When Shopping Online

 The best option is to only shop online using your own computer, and before doing so, take the time to clean up and secure your PC using the latest antivirus and spyware removal tools.

-MakeUseOf’s preferred free antivirus softare of choice is AVG Anti-Virus.
-Check out Mark’s review of AVG here.
+MakeUseOf’s preferred antivirus software of choice is AVG Anti-Virus.
 Many people have claimed that even the free version of AVG detected viruses that Norton missed.
 Aside from the fact that it’s a great anti-virus program, the key features that specifically protect your credit card information include the fact that it removes malicious tracking cookies from your browser, and it will alert you if any search results contain unsafe websites.
 Of course, it also has a very cool front end too.

 Once you’ve installed the anti-virus software and cleaned up any of the lingering viruses you’ve got on your PC, the next step is to wipe out malicious adware and spyware that’s lying dormant, just waiting for you to start transmitting 16-digit credit card numbers.